The effect of avoiding known infected neighbors on the persistence of a recurring infection process: Introduction

 Remenik \cite{Remenik} proposed an ecologically inspired contact process model, in which sites of $\boldZ$ may become uninhabitable, thereby blocking passage and eliminating infection.
 His model differs from ours in that the appearance of an uninhabitable site does not depend on the state of neighboring vertices, and the lifetime of uninhabitable sites can be controlled independently of the other process dynamics.
-For this model, he proves monotonicity in some of the parameters, and phase transitions in both the infection rate and decay rate of uninhabitable sites.
+This model is monotonic in its parameters when each is viewed individually (although changing multiple together can create incomparable processes, and he proves phase transitions in both the infection rate and decay rate of uninhabitable sites.
 Jacob and M\"orters \cite{JacobMorters} consider a contact process on evolving scale free networks, and prove that $\lambda_c > 0$ on the evolving graph for certain power-law degree distributions (and sufficiently fast rewiring dynamics) where $\lambda_c = 0$ on the static graph.
-However, in their model, vertices rewire independently of the state of the graph, and as a result their model is attractive in the usual sense of the contact process.
+However, in their model, vertices rewire independently of the state of the graph, and so given the current edges, the future edges are independent of the vertices.
+This is not true for the contact process with avoidance.
 Foxall \cite{Foxall} considers an SEIS model on $\boldZ$, in which infected vertices have an incubation period prior to becoming infectious.
 He claims this model is also not likely to be attractive, and he proceeds to prove existence of a phase transition.
+However, edges in this model do not evolve. \cite{Durrett1991} study the SIRS epidemic, in which infected vertices enter a removed state for some time after recovery, during which they do not interact at all with other vertices.
+This model is not monotonic in the usual sense, but their results are limited to the case of $\boldZ^2$ and rely on isoperimetric properties specific to this lattice.